 (1) Cognizant Office

-The offices responsible for implementing policy on University IDs are Human Resources (for employees) and Registrar (for students).
+The offices responsible for implementing policy on University IDs are University Human Resources (for employees) and the Registrar's Office (for students).